Skip to main content

 iOS 26.2 Known Issue: "Time Limits" triggering early

-Apple introduced several changes in iOS26.2 that are impacting how Screen Time–based limits behave for some users, including those using Roots.
+Apple introduced several changes in iOS 26.2 that are impacting how Screen Time–based limits behave for some users.
+In some cases, iOS may trigger time limits earlier than expected, even when the full allotted time hasn’t been used.

-We are actively monitoring the situation and have reported our findings through Apple’s official channels.
-While we’re hopeful this will be addressed in the next iOS update, there may not be a complete or immediate fix available at this time.
+We’re actively monitoring the situation and have reported our findings through Apple’s official channels.
+While we’re hopeful this will be addressed in a future iOS update, a complete or immediate fix may not be available at this time.

 Things you can try right now